WIENFLUSS/nagios-plugin-elasticsearch/README.md

                         Issue a warning if the number of master-eligible nodes in the cluster drops below this number.
 By default, do not monitor the number of nodes in the cluster.
+  -s MIN_SHARDS, --min-shards=MIN_SHARDS
+                        Issue a warning if the number of master-eligible shards in the cluster drops below this number.
+By default, do not monitor the number of shards in the cluster.
+  -i MIN_INDICES, --min-indices=MIN_INDICES
+                        Issue a warning if the number of master-eligible indices in the cluster drops below this number.
+By default, do not monitor the number of indices in the cluster.
   -p PORT, --port=PORT  TCP port to probe.
 The ElasticSearch API should be
                         listening here.
 Defaults to 9200.
   -y YELLOW_CRITICAL, --yellow-critical=TRUE